North Korea appears to have restarted plutonium reactor, think tank says | The Japan Times

 According to the earlier report by 38 North, operations at the Nyongbyon complex had been halted since late 2015.

 Pyongyang has stoked international concern with its atomic saber-rattling.
-In a his New Year’s address, North Korean leader Kim Jong Un said that the country had “entered the final stage of preparation for the test launch of intercontinental ballistic missile.”
+In a his New Year’s address, North Korean leader Kim Jong Un said that the country had “entered the final stage of preparation” for the test-launch of an intercontinental ballistic missile.

 Experts say that the isolated nation is moving closer to making this claim a reality after conducting an unprecedented spate of missile and nuclear tests over the past year — including its most powerful atomic blast to date.

-Earlier this month, South Korea’s Yonhap news agency reported that two new missiles had been loaded onto mobile launchers, citing high-level South Korean officials and South Korean and U.S. military sources,
+Earlier this month, South Korea’s Yonhap news agency reported that two new missiles had been loaded onto mobile launchers, citing high-level South Korean officials and South Korean and U.S. military sources.

 The missiles were thought to be equipped with new engines that Pyongyang tested last April, Yonhap reported.
 The North said at the time that the new tech would “guarantee” an eventual nuclear strike on the U.S. mainland.